Click here to see how to run to tool.

 Identify zones for wetland restoration and establishment to boost ecological diversity and flood resilience.

-Suggestion for identifying sites suitable for runoff attenuation features, such as a series of longer grasses, scrub, hedgerow or margins that lie in water-flow pathways, that slow surface runoff, and increase the amount of water infiltrating through the soils.
+Suggestion for identifying sites suitable for Rougher Vegetation Areas, such as a series of longer grasses, scrub, hedgerow or margins that lie in water-flow pathways, that slow surface runoff, and increase the amount of water infiltrating through the soils.

 The best places to manage surface water runoff, reduce flash flooding, and enhance water quality.